Safely Working with Gas Discharge Lamps and

 endoscopes.

 HMI lamps are metal halide lamps with a more compact and more intense arc.
+The

-a few kilowatts per centimeter in the largest ones.
+kilowatts per centimeter in the largest ones.

 HMI lamps are used in some spotlights.
-They are used in some endoscopes
+They are used in some endoscopes and

-There are all sorts of HMI and similar lamps, including HTI lamps and the
+There are all sorts of HMI and similar lamps, including HTI lamps and the lamps

-lamps used in HID auto headlights.
+used in HID auto headlights.

 HID Automotive Headlights

-First there were gas lamps, then there were electric bulbs, then sealed
+First there were gas lamps, then there were electric bulbs, then sealed beam,

-with novel headlight technology.
-No doubt, such technology will gradually
+technology.
+No doubt, such technology will gradually find its way into

-find its way into mainstream automobiles - as well as other applications
+mainstream automobiles - as well as other applications for mortals.

-Among the potential advantages of HID headlights are higher intensity,
+Among the potential advantages of HID headlights are higher intensity, longer

-longer life, superior color, and better directivity:
+life, superior color, and better directivity:

-- Light intensity - HID lamps are about 3 times as efficient as halogen
+- Light intensity - HID lamps are about 3 times as efficient as halogen lamps.

-- Lifespan - an HID lamp can be expected to last 2,700 hours or more and
+- Lifespan - an HID lamp can be expected to last 2,700 hours or more and thus

-warranty replacement of headlights turns out to be a significant expense,
+headlights turns out to be a significant expense, there is strong incentive to

-there is strong incentive to see this long lived technology take off.
+see this long lived technology take off.

 - Spectral output - the light from the HID lamp is richer in blue (and more

 like daylight) than halogen bulbs.
-This turns out to enhance reflectivity
+This turns out to enhance reflectivity of

-of signs and road markings.
+signs and road markings.

-- Beam pattern - the small arc size of the HID lamp permits the optical
+- Beam pattern - the small arc size of the HID lamp permits the optical system

-needed and prevent it from spilling over to where it is not wanted.
+prevent it from spilling over to where it is not wanted.

 In order to make this practical - even for a $40,000 Lexus - special DC-DC

-converter chips have been designed specifically with automotive applications
+converter chips have been designed specifically with automotive applications in

-in mind.
+mind.
 These, along with a handful of other basic electronic components,

 implement a complete HID headlight control system.

-The HID bulb itself is similar in basic design to traditional HID lamps:
+The HID bulb itself is similar in basic design to traditional HID lamps: Two

-depending on various factors including the size and shape of the electrodes.
+factors including the size and shape of the electrodes.
+A unique set of ballast

-A unique set of ballast operating parameters must be matched to each model
+operating parameters must be matched to each model HID bulb.

 Of all the problems that had to be addressed for HID headlights to become

 practical (aside from the cost), the most significant was the warm-up time.
+As

-unacceptable for an automotive headlight both for cold start (imagine:
+automotive headlight both for cold start (imagine: "Honey, I have to go cook the

-"Honey, I have to go cook the headlights") as well as when they need to be
+headlights") as well as when they need to be blinked.
+The warm-up problem was

-blinked.
-The warm-up problem was solved by programming the controller to
+solved by programming the controller to deliver constant power to the lamp

-constant current that would be provided by a traditional ballast.
-With
+rather than the more common nearly constant current that would be provided by a

-this twist along with a special lamp design, the lamp comes up to at least
+traditional ballast.
+With this twist along with a special lamp design, the lamp

-75% of full intensity in under 2 seconds.
-The controller also provides
+comes up to at least 75% of full intensity in under 2 seconds.
+The controller

-instantaneous.
+absolutely instantaneous.

 While this technology is just beginning to appear, expect inroads (no pun